arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 ```

 This is an incredibly remarkable result: not only did we provide the same interface `Bind` + `Return` to all the monads, no matter which kind of inpurity they model; but now we are even discovering some universal laws and combinators, that are also indipendent from the side effects.
 Isn't this astonishing?
-You don't yet know the specific domain monad you'll need to design in the next years, and yet you can already rely on the formula for deriving their Compose combinator.
+You still have to invent and implement the monads you will use in your future code: and you already know the formula for deriving their Compose combinator will perfectly work with them.

+# Wrapping up

+Here's what we found out:

+* All the monadic types share the same interface: `Bind` and `Return`.
+* `Return` lifts values in the monadic world.
+* There also must be a way to discend back to the non-monadic world: `Run`.
+* Each monad has got its peculiar implementation of `Bind`, `Return` and `Run`.
+* It seems that other functionalities are derived from `Bind`, `Return` and `Run`.
+They are likely to be universal.
+* A graphical representation of the non-monadic and the monadic world could help us develop a useful intuition.

+There are few other topics I would like now to tackle:

-Let me invite you to workout with a last monadic function example: functions that might not fail returning a value.
+* A last monadic function example: functions that might fail returning a value.
+I hope this will persuade you that crafting new monads for your future requirements isn't too challenging.
-Next and finally, it will be time for playing with Functors.
-This understanding will enable you to connect the dots and ultimately achieve a unified intuition.
+* A short detour on Functors.
+This will enable you to connect the dots and to ultimately achieve a unified understanding.
+* A more comprehensive representation of the functional combinators, using the just introduced graphical notation.
+* A little experiment in which we replace `Nond<A>` with `IEnumerable<A>`.
+This will give you an unexpected revelation: C# natively supports monads.

 # References
 * [Why does a monad use "return" or "unit" rather than "lift"?][return-name]